Hosts

 Germany now has a special role to play here - with its chairmanship of the Sahel Alliance regional development initiative.
 While Germany as well as the EU are analysing how to remain engaged in the Sahel in light of these developments, the following questions arise: What factors have contributed to the rise of military regimes in the Sahel region?
 What are the implications of cooperating or refusing to cooperate with military regimes?
 What should Germany and the EU do differently in the future to ensure a healthy balance of values and interests in their relations with the countries of the Sahel?

-Speakers: Bernhard Braune or Almut Knop (BMZ, tbc), Dr. Antje Herrberg (EUCAP Sahel Niger), Mathieu Pellerin (International Crisis Group), Francois Paul Ramdé (UFC Dori, Burkina Faso)
+Speakers: Bernhard Braune or Almut Knop (BMZ, tbc), Dr Antje Herrberg (College of Europe), Mathieu Pellerin (International Crisis Group), Francois Paul Ramdé (UFC Dori, Burkina Faso)

 Moderator: Philipp M. Goldberg (Friedrich Ebert Foundation Dakar, Senegal)

-For registration invitation only please contact Anna Weissenborn at anna.weissenborn@misereor.de.
+Registration: invitation only – please contact Anna Weissenborn via email at anna.weissenborn@misereor.de.

 Current Topics